aditi-agni/FigmaMockups/README.md

-Just a collection of mockups experimenting on Figma
+Just a collection of mockups I've made experimenting on Figma